 The last week has been crazy!
 I haven’t even had a chance to blog!
 On Tuesday (27th Jan) I started installing my new site-specific chromatic light work Your Colour Perception at Castlefield Gallery’s New Art Spaces Federation House on it’s […]

-Added Bright to my name as homage to my Dad who inspired my love of art.This blog is about my journey through the BA and now the MA.
+Added Bright to my name as homage to my Dad who inspired my love of art.This blog is about my journey through the BA and MA.
 Looking back it’s interesting to see how I keep returning to swimming as a theme.
 But hopefully with greater depth of understanding each time.